INN/docs/manifesto/readme.md

 - We’ll say no when we have to — and we’ll always explain why
 - We will be honest with each other about what’s not working for us
-- We’ll make space to discuss obstacles at our daily scrum
+- We’ll make space to discuss obstacles at our [daily scrum](/how-we-work/meetings.md)
 - We’ll choose clients and projects that are doing work we care about and align with us as a team and organization
-- We'll share our client intake checklist and how we make the, “Is this a project we should take on?” decision-making process
+- We'll share our [client intake checklist](/how-to-work-with-us/intake-procedure.md) and how we make the, “Is this a project we should take on?” decision-making process
-- We will be clear about our time tracking, so clients know what they are paying for
+- We will be clear about our time tracking, so clients always know what they are paying for

 ### Thoughtfulness
 We want to make good decisions, not just follow the first or loudest idea.